What services does CAPS offer?

 What if I need to be seen longer or more often than my CAPS counselor can provide?

-If your concerns require long-term or more intensive counseling, we will help you to connect with a private counselor or community agency.
+If your concerns require long-term or more intensive counseling, we will help you connect with a private counselor or community agency.

 What if I am concerned about a friend or roommate?